LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

 ## Overview

 **Org Coding Hours** is a GitHub Action that aggregates **per-contributor coding hours** across one or more repositories.
-It uses the [`git-hours`](https://github.com/kimmobrunfeldt/git-hours) utility to estimate how many hours each contributor has spent (based on commit timestamps), and produces JSON summary reports.
+It uses the [`git-hours`](https://github.com/trinhminhtriet/git-hours) utility to estimate how many hours each contributor has spent (based on commit timestamps), and produces JSON summary reports.
 Optionally, it can also generate a **static HTML dashboard** and publish both the JSON metrics and the site to dedicated branches (for example, to host on GitHub Pages).
 This action is ideal for tracking contributor effort across multiple projects in an organization, whether for open-source volunteer tracking or internal metrics.

 Key features and benefits:

 - **Aggregate commit hours across repos** – Analyze one repository or an entire org (supports wildcards like `my-org/*`).
 The action outputs a combined **organization-wide report** as well as per-repository breakdowns.
 - **Works with private repos** – Private repositories are supported.
 The action will use the provided `GITHUB_TOKEN` (or a supplied PAT) to authenticate `git` clones via HTTPS for private repositories.
-- **Builds `git-hours` from source** – The CLI fetches and compiles the `git-hours` utility on-the-fly, letting you target any tag or commit.
-This requires a Go toolchain to be available.
+- **Includes `git-hours`** – The Docker image bundles a prebuilt `git-hours` binary from the upstream project and can rebuild it from source when a Go toolchain is available.
 - **Flexible output** – Use the JSON reports directly (e.g. for further processing or archival), or generate a lightweight **dashboard** to visualize commit hours and commits per contributor.
 You can let the action publish the results to your repository (in a metrics branch and a Pages branch) or handle the publishing in a separate workflow job.
 - **Seamless GitHub Pages integration** – When configured, the action can push a static site with the latest metrics to a Pages branch (e.g. `gh-pages`), eliminating the need for a separate site generation workflow.
 - **Deterministic and automated releases** – This repository follows semantic versioning for tags (e.g. `v7`, `v7.0.0`).
 Releases are automated via GitHub Actions: when a new version is prepared, a Git tag is created and a GitHub Release is published using the GitHub CLI with `--generate-notes` to auto-generate the changelog.
 (See [Release Process](#release-process) for details.)